AyfedTechnolpgies/RSA-Factoring-Challenge/README.md

-This project talks about RSA Factoring ChaLLENGE.
+This folder contains files for the RSA Factoring Challenge It is an optional task as part of the ALX Software engineering program.